farhad1217/Blog_site/README.md

-Caution: This website not responsive. please open it in desktop view.
+Caution: This website is not responsive. please open it in desktop view.